Getting Started Tutorial#

 input_model_path: (String) The file path of the model to be quantized.

-output_model_path: (String) The file path where the quantized model will be saved.
+output_model_path: (String) The file path where the quantized model is saved.

 dr: (Object or None) Calibration data reader that enumerates the calibration data and producing inputs for the original model.
 In this example, CIFAR10 dataset is used for calibration during the quantization process.